Does this test have other names?

-This urine test helps find out whether you are infected with gonorrhea, a common sexually transmitted disease (STD).
-Although symptoms of gonorrhea may be mild at first, the infection can be serious if left untreated.
+This urine test helps find out whether you are infected with gonorrhea.
+Gonorrhea is a common sexually transmitted disease (STD).
+Symptoms of gonorrhea may be mild at first, but the infection can be serious if not treated.
 It can damage organs, cause infertility in women and some men, and even lead to a life-threatening bacterial infection.

-Cases of gonorrhea have declined in the U.S. in recent years, but it remains a concern because some strains have become resistant to common antibiotics.
-Risk factors for gonorrhea include having unprotected oral sex, rectal sex, or intercourse with a partner who has gonorrhea.
-Other risks include having multiple sexual partners, a new sexual partner, or a previous gonorrhea infection.
+Cases of gonorrhea have declined in the U.S. in recent years.
+But it remains a concern because some bacteria have become resistant to common antibiotics.
+Risk factors for gonorrhea include having unprotected oral sex, rectal sex, or sex with a partner who has gonorrhea.
+Other risks include having multiple sexual partners, a new sexual partner, or a gonorrhea infection in the past.

 Gonorrhea is easily treated with antibiotics.
 A one-time dose generally cures the infection in both men and women.

 You may have this test if your healthcare provider suspects that you have gonorrhea.
 The symptoms of gonorrhea depend on where you have the infection.
 In both men and women, gonorrhea can occur in the urethra, where urine comes out.
 Or it can occur in the rectum or in the throat.

 Gonorrhea is easily cured, but it can be dangerous and even life-threatening if not treated.
 Among other things, it can cause a potentially fatal blood infection in women and men.
 It often causes pelvic inflammatory disease in women, which can lead to infertility and chronic pelvic pain.
 In men the infection often affects the prostate.
 It also often affects the epididymis, the ducts attached to the testicles.
 It can also cause infertility in men.

 Bleeding or spotting between periods

 In men, symptoms of gonorrhea include: